0xDBFB7/ceramic/documents/furnace_quick.md

 However, a very useful class of techniques practically demand a minimum of about 1400 C, including the most common high-purity oxide ceramics like $\text{Al}_2\text{O}_3$, $\text{MgO}$ and $\text{AlN}$, even if sinter-point-depressing additives are used (see awesome data from @Sintering1957a and @Vitreous1942).
 Furnaces that can reach such temperatures are usually quite expensive.
 Small zirconia sintering kilns are available, ostensibly for dental work, usually using MoSi2 heating elements, but these usually cost over $1500.
 There are a few sources of surplus high-temperature elements.

 Acetylene torches do not appear to offer the required control over temperature ramp rate and produce strong thermal gradients that crack the green during burnout.
+Carbon-arc furnaces are pretty popular now but suffer from the same issues.

 Some alternative techniques can often be used in specific circumstances, such as field-assisted sintering (thanks @ice9).
 However, a general-purpose desktop furnace for small parts seemed like a pretty useful piece of equipment.